tommyvdv/Fork-CMS-Extensions/README.md

 ##### Photogallery

-* **You are free to use the module for your personal or non-profit website projects.
+* **You are free to use the module for your personal website project.
 You can get the author's permission to use the module for commercial websites by paying a fee.**

 * **Multi Domain License**: Allows the module to be used with an unlimited number on any commercial website you develop in the future, at no further cost.